axlkun/FrontendStore/README.md

 # FrontendStore
-Frontend de tienda online de playeras para programadores
+Frontend of online store of t-shirts for programmers

-CSS y HTML5
+Developed with CSS and HTML5